brooklynrail/brooklynrail-platform/content/events/2023/01/carrie-schneider-i-dont-know-her.md

 ---
 title: "Carrie Schneider: I don't know her"
-deck: Featuring Schneider and Ayanna Dozier
+deck: Featuring Schneider and Ayanna Dozier, with Aristilde Kirby
 summary: Artist Carrie Schneider joins Rail contributor Ayanna Dozier for a conversation.
 We conclude with a poetry reading by Aristilde Kirby.
 people: